Resonances for large one-dimensional "ergodic" systems: The Dirichlet spectral data for periodic potentials

-If $|\Delta(E)|>2$, we note that the left hand side in~\eqref{eq:36} is the first equation in~\eqref{eq:34} and that the right hand side in~\eqref{eq:36} is exponentially small for large $N$.
-By~\eqref{eq:35} and~\eqref{eq:41}, the product $\alpha_k\beta_k$ is a monic polynomial of the variable $E$.
-Thus, the solutions to~\eqref{eq:36} are exponentially close to either an eigenvalue of $H_0^+$ or one of $H_k^-$.
-One distinguishes between the following cases: \begin{enumerate} \item if $E'$ is an eigenvalue of $H_0^+$ but not of $H_k^-$, then $E'$ is a simple root of the function $E\mapsto \beta_k(E)$ (see section~\ref{sec:operator3}); one has to distinguish two cases depending on whether $a_k(E')$ vanishes or not.
-Assume first $a_k(E')=0$; then, by~\eqref{eq:127}, we know that the eigenvector of $H_0^+$ actually satisfies the Dirichlet boundary conditions at $L$; thus $E=E'$ and~\eqref{eq:127} gives a (non normalized) eigenvector.\\ Assume now that $a_k(E')\not=0$; then, the unique solution to~\eqref{eq:36} close to $E'$ satisfies
+Hence, for $\eta>0$ small and $E\in[E_0-\eta,E_0+\eta]\setminus\Sigma_\Z$, there is no solution to equation~\eqref{eq:234} in this interval. \end{itemize} This completes the proof of Lemma~\ref{le:19}. \end{proof} In Lemma~\ref{le:11}, we saw that, if $E_0\in\partial\Sigma_\Z$ satisfies $a_{k+1}(E_0)=0$ and $a_{k+1}(E_0)(\rho(E_0)-a_p^0(E_0))-b_{k+1}(E_0)a_{p-1}^0(E_0)=0$, then $E_0$ is an eigenvalue of $H_L$ for $L$ large.\\ By Lemma~\ref{le:19}, if now suffices to consider energies such that $|\underline{\Delta}(E)|>2+\eta$ for some $\eta>0$.
+In this case, we note that the left hand side in~\eqref{eq:36} is the left hand side of the first equation in~\eqref{eq:34} (up to the factor $\rho-\rho^{-1}$ that does not vanish outside $\Sigma_\Z$).
+On the other hand, the right hand side in~\eqref{eq:36} is uniformly exponentially small for large $N$ on $\{E\in\R;\ |\underline{\Delta}(E)|>2+\eta\}$.
+Thus, for $L$ large, the solutions to~\eqref{eq:36} are exponentially close to $E'$ that is either an eigenvalue of $H_0^+$ or one of $H_k^-$.
+One distinguishes between the following cases: \begin{enumerate} \item if $E'$ is an eigenvalue of $H_0^+$ but not of $H_k^-$, then $E'$ is a simple root of the function $E\mapsto \beta_{k+1}(E)$ (see section~\ref{sec:operator3}); one has to distinguish two cases depending on whether $a_{k+1}(E')$ vanishes or not.
+Assume first $a_{k+1}(E')=0$; then, by~\eqref{eq:127}, we know that the eigenvector of $H_0^+$ actually satisfies the Dirichlet boundary conditions at $L$; thus, $E'$ is a solution to~\eqref{eq:36}, i.e., an eigenvalue of $H_L$, and~\eqref{eq:127} gives a (non normalized) eigenvector.\\ Assume now that $a_{k+1}(E')\not=0$; then, by Rouch{\'e}'s Theorem, the unique solution to~\eqref{eq:36} close to $E'$ satisfies

-\item if $E'$ is an eigenvalue of $H_k^-$ but not of $H_0^+$, mutandi mutandis, the analysis is the same. \item if $E'$ is an eigenvalue of both $H_0^+$ and $H_k^-$, then, we are in a resonant tunneling situation.
-The analysis done in the appendix, section~\ref{sec:appendix} shows that near $E'$, $H_L$ has two eigenvalues, say $E_\pm$ satisfying, for some constant $\alpha>0$,
+\item if $E'$ is an eigenvalue of $H_k^-$ but not of $H_0^+$, mutandi mutandis, the analysis is the same as in point (1); \item if $E'$ is an eigenvalue of both $H_0^+$ and $H_k^-$, then, we are in a resonant tunneling situation.
+The analysis done in the appendix, section~\ref{sec:appendix}, shows that near $E'$, $H_L$ has two eigenvalues, say $E_\pm$ satisfying, for some constant $\alpha>0$,

-\end{enumerate} This completes the proof of the statements of Theorem~\ref{thr:16} for the eigenvalues in the region $|\Delta(E)|>2$. .1cm We now study the eigenvalues in the region $|\Delta(E)|<2$.
-One can express $\rho(E)$ in terms of the Bloch quasi-momentum $\theta_p(E)$ and use $\rho^{-1}(E)=\overline{\rho(E)}$.
-Thus, as $L=Np+k$, the characteristic equation~\eqref{eq:35} becomes